 Sweden is a Scandinavian nation with thousands of coastal islands and inland lakes, along with vast boreal forests and glaciated mountains.
 Its principal cities, eastern capital Stockholm and southwestern Gothenburg and Malmö, are all coastal.
-Stockholm is built on 14 islands.
-It has more than 50 bridges, as well as the medieval old town, Gamla Stan, royal palaces and museums such as open-air Skansen.
+As progressive and civilised as it may be, Sweden is still a wild place with scenery ranging from barren moonscapes and impenetrable forests in the far north to sunny beaches and lush farmland further south.

-Long shunned by travellers on a shoestring budget, Sweden is now somewhat more affordable- although not yet exactly cheap.
-But paying the odd kronor or two extra, just to be able to feast your eyes on the beautiful countryside, swig some of the excellent aquavit and party all night in Stockholm’s nightclubs.
+Long shunned by travellers on a shoestring budget, Sweden is now somewhat more affordable - although not yet exactly cheap.
+But pay the odd kronor or two extra, to be able to feast your eyes on the beautiful countryside, swig some of the excellent aquavit and party all night in Stockholm’s nightclubs.

 Do You Need a VISA to Visit